 The dreams video is a meditative journey into the Mandelbrot Set.
 This video relies on colour cycling to animate small bands of colour, creating mesmerising movement.

 Many of my videos give some illusion of motion, but this video probably does that more than most.
 Rest assured, there is no motion but forwards, we are always zooming at same point.
-I had a request for some colour-cycling videos, so here it is.
-The colour pallette is cycling at a constant rate throughout this video.
-This zoom is located on the real number line

 Can you see a teddy bear?
 This is a standard Mandelbrot Fractal but I have chosen a particular colour set.
 When the colours align in a certain way you may see a teddy bear!

 An adventure in the double spiral valley of the 4th power Mandelbrot fractal.
-This fractal iterates over the function "z=z4+c".